What does Freakshow use all that stolen money for?

 "You make it sound as if I wanted to enslave you," Vlad said, feigning hurt as he placed a hand over his heart.
 "I'm no crazed ringmaster.
 I wanted to train you.
 Teach you, guide you.
 I wanted to help you."

 Danny's voice began to rise.
-"I must have missed the memo between the kidnappings and the death threats," he snapped.
+"I must have missed the memo between the kidnappings and the death threats against my dad," he snapped.
 "Oh, and let's not forget the time you had me and my mom shoved out of a plane.
 And how many times have you electrocuted me, by the way?
 I think I've actually lost count."

 Vlad's lip curled into a slight sneer, his eyes flashing dangerously.
 He was about to rejoin when suddenly the toddler in Danny's lap let out a little moan, his right foot twitching.
 Danny froze, wondering if he'd somehow hurt him.

-Vlad frowned.
+Vlad frowned, genuinely confused.
 "I'm not sure.
-Perhaps he's reacting to our negative tones?"
+Perhaps…" A faint, hopeful lilt entered his voice.
+"He's reacting to our negative tones?"

 Danny turned the child so that he could see his face.
 His expression remained blank, his eyes empty.
 But if he was bothered simply by the tones of their voices…